JoshuaEagan1/Diagnostic-and-Learning-Tools-for-Time-Series/README.md

 This function takes a time series and computes confidence intervals around its ACF on the assumption that its autocorrelation suggests the AR(1) model is appropriate.
-It uses variances from Bartlettâs Approximation, shown below.
+It uses variances from Bartlett's Approximation, shown below.

 ![Alt